AI Demand Forecasting Implementation Roadmap: Benefits, Challenges, and Step-by-Step Guide

 Once we have the data, we can start the training, validation, and improvement procedures.
 This process is done iteratively until the model achieves the maximum desired results.

-A forecasting model can be used in its raw form, presenting its predictions in some sort of table, or sending mails with analytics for a certain period.
-However, more commonly we would also develop a front-end part of the application which is basically a dashboard that presents insights and visualizations through a single interface.
+A demand forecasting ML model can be used in its raw form, presenting its predictions in some sort of table, or sending emails with analytics for a certain period.
+However, more commonly, we would also develop a front-end part of the application which is basically a dashboard that presents insights and visualizations through a single interface.
 It allows the user to query different reports, share them with the stakeholders, customize visualization types, etc. After testing and approval, the product is deployed into the production environment.

 Addressing Anomalies and Unpredictable Situations in AI Demand Forecasting